Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-Here we derive a generic effective Hamiltonian based on symmetry analysis.
-Due to the strongly localized nature of the 4$f$ electrons, it is sufficient to consider only the intra-dimer and the nearest-neighbor (NN) inter-dimer interactions.
+\subsect{Effective Hamiltonian} Here we derive a generic effective Hamiltonian based on symmetry analysis.
+Due to the strongly localized nature of the 4$f$ electrons, it is sufficient to consider only the intra-dimer and the nearest-neighbor (NN) inter-dimer interactions, as well as the Zeeman coupling to the external magnetic field, where the total Hamiltonian takes the form .